 To recover deleted music from an SD card that was used inside an Android device, you can either remove the card from the device and use computer data recovery software, or you can use a deleted music recovery app for Android.

-Scan the SD Card on a Computer
+Option A: Scan the SD Card on a Computer

 Do you have a computer running Windows or macOS nearby?
 If so, then we recommend you remove the SD card from your Android device, connect it to the computer, and follow the steps provided in the previous two sections of this article to recover permanently deleted audio files from it using Disk Drill.

-Use SD Recovery App for Android
+Option B: Use SD Recovery App for Android

 The Android operating system gives the users of rooted devices low-level access to the file system, making it possible to use the best SD card recovery apps for Android to restore missing audio files.